Somatom GoUp Computer Tomography (CT) scanner

 - All data is backed up to a specialised imaging data storage server (XNAT) which can be securely accessed

 Trained operators are available to perform the scans.
 Your own staff or students can be trained to operate the CT machine, allowing flexibility in booking times and access.

 Research currently using the CT scanner

-Local researchers are already using the CT to catalogue and digitally archive rare museum skeletons including extinct Australian fauna, dramatically improving our ability to understand how these animals moved and lived.
-This will also provide scientists with a unique resource to study Australia’s extinct fauna.
+Local researchers have used MBI's CT scanner to help catalogue and digitally archive rare museum skeletons including extinct Australian fauna, dramatically improving our ability to understand how these animals moved and lived.
+This work provides scientists with a unique resource to study Australia’s extinct fauna.
 Read the full story here.